ShrimpGod519/O-ORV-Reader/README.md

 You can find the license for this project [here](./LICENSE.md)

 **Please note:** I do not own the rights to the original novel.
-All translations available on this page are fan translations sourced from the public internet.
+All translations available on this page are fan translations sourced from the public Internet.
 The sources for these translations are provided under the ["Sources"](#sources) heading.

 For any inquiries, you can reach me via email at <a href="mailto: ssr7a5134@gmail.com">ssr7a5134@gmail.com</a>